EterNomm/Whitehat/README.md

 # Whitehat

-⚠️ **WARNING THIS PYTHON LIBRARY FOR EDUCATIONAL PURPOSES ONLY** ⚠️
+⚠️ **WARNING THIS PYTHON PACKAGES FOR EDUCATIONAL PURPOSES ONLY** ⚠️

 ## Features
 - DDoS (Can up to 1500+ Requests per seconds)